 If you visit your page, you'll see the content of your README.md file served as a webpage.
 That's because the the README is the only file on your site.

 Customarily, webpages aren't Markdown files (.md).
 They're normally HTML files.
 We'll get in to HTML (.html) more in another exercise, but like markdown, they're just text files filled with content conforming to a set structure.
-Use your text editor to create a new "text" file named hello-world.html.
+For those of you who attended class, you don't need to do this, but if you want to play around with creating your own webpage, use your text editor to create a new "text" file named hello-world.html.
 It should have the following content.